SvenWesterbeek/DeHNSSo/README.md

 1. StabGrid; The numerical grid generated within the solver as well as all grid transformations
 2. StabRes; Stability calculation results
 3. BF; Base flow values interpolated on the numerical grid

+The output structs are discussed in more detail below.

 ## StabGrid <a id="stabgrid"></a>